 3 hours.
-Format: online with executive weekend seminar.
 This is a core requirement of the continuing administrator program and requires admission to the continuing administrator program or specific advisor approval.
 The role of the school superintendent is increasingly challenging and requires specialized knowledge and skills to avoid common pitfalls.
 This course provides practical knowledge and skills needed to succeed in the superintendent role focusing on school board relations and communication, facility development, collective bargaining, grievance resolution, board meeting management, board member development, and advanced personnel issues such as dismissal and sexual harassment investigation.

-EDFL 668 Continuing Administrator/Initial Superintendent Practicum I
+EDFL 668 Continuing Administrator Practicum I